Preppy/PalMod/README.md

 # PalMod
-Palette-editing software for Capcom games.
+Palette-editing software for fighting games, mostly centered around Capcom classics.

 PalMod is the active branch.
 That's where I'm releasing binaries from.